 SEOPressor helps you to optimize your on-page SEO for higher & improved search ranking.

 Taylor is my buyer persona.
 She is the imaginary buyer that I’ve created based on a little information that I’ve gathered from using Google Analytics, Facebook Insights, and Alexa.

 I’m pretty sure you may have heard about the term “buyer persona” every now and then.
-But do you really know how important it is to have a profiling of your buyer persona.
-To tell you the truth – yes, it is very important!
+But do you really know how important it is to profile your buyer persona?.

 Having a buyer persona is extremely crucial for every business.
 In fact, it is the first thing that every business should look into before stepping their foot into content marketing.